 CFTS: the industry standard

-Since 2004, CFTS has been the adopted standard for Thorough Examinations.
-CFTS was created by the FLTA and BITA – in close consultation with the HSE – to solve a vital problem facing work equipment users.
+Since 2004, CFTS has set a standard for Thorough Examinations.
+CFTS was created by the FLTA and BITA to solve a vital problem facing work equipment users.

 A lack of national standards meant that historically there was no consistency between equipment inspections and there was a high risk of corners being cut.
 Owners could not be confident that their trucks were legal or safe to use.PUWER and LOLER regulations legally require all lift trucks to have a valid Report of Thorough Examination – but there was little official guidance about what this should cover.